alexander-ratzan/2020-NeuroAnalysis-Project/README.md

 Please read through the notebooks as you would an academic paper.
 All completed notebooks are in the brainiak_notebooks folder.
 Some are extensive and contain many visualizations and brain plots.
 For a brief overview, I recommend reading just the Introduction, Goal, and Conclusion sections.

+**Sometimes the notebooks will not load initially in github.
+If this is the case, close the window, reopen the desired notebook, and reload if an error message pops up.
+The notebook should then display.**

 These notebooks can be pulled and run on their own although they require a large dataset to be downloaded from https://zenodo.org/record/2598755.
 More detailed instructions can be found here, https://brainiak.org/tutorials/ (note: this will only download the data, these notebooks are simply outlines).

 ## Extension